You are viewing a partial website. Login to view the full site if you are a member.

 (Used in aviation, ISA+21 would mean that the atmosphere was 21 degrees above standard.)

 We are non-profit organization that raises scholarship money to inspire future generations of women aviators via educational outreach.
+To date we have donated cash and type rating valued at over One Million Dollars.
 Our conferences and gatherings celebrate camaraderie and provide support in the aviation industry.

-Our first conference was in Las Vegas, NV.
+Our first convention/conference was in Las Vegas, Nevada in 1978.

 Last year we were in Berlin, Germany!